 Because of the vast amount of music stores, the Field Merchandiser does quite a bit of traveling.
 Staff meetings also take up part of the Field Merchandiser’s day, where topics of conversations include new promotions and merchandise.
 They might also discuss which retailers are effectively using displays, and which ones are not.

 It is also important that the Field Merchandiser check store inventory.
-If the supply is low, the Field Merchandiser would contact the Record Label Salesperson or Sales Manager responsible for that area.
+If the supply is low, the Field Merchandiser would contact the Record Label Salesperson or Marketing & Sales Manager responsible for that area.

 Because of the many markets, prospects for the Field Merchandiser are pretty fair.